tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Note that the HPKE functions Deserialize and SetupBaseS are those which match `ECHConfig.kem_id` and the AEAD/KDF used with `context` are those which match the client's chosen preference from `ECHConfig.cipher_suites`.
+The `info` parameter to SetupBaseS is the concatenation of "tls13 ech", a zero byte, and the serialized ECHConfig.

 The value of the "encrypted_client_hello" extension in the ClientHelloOuter is a `ClientECH` with the following values: